DFHack/dfhack/docs/guides/examples-guide.rst

                                skilled mechanics so your haulers don't make low-quality mechanisms.
 Laborer        0         10-12 All labors that don't improve quality with skill,
-                               such as Soapmaking or furnace labors.
+                               such as Soapmaking and furnace labors.
-Marksdwarf     0         10-30 Same as Hauler, but with a different name so you
+Marksdwarf     0         10-30 Similar to Hauler.
+See the description for
-                               can find your military dwarves more easily.
+                               Meleedwarf below for more details.
 Mason          2         2-4   Masonry, Gem Cutting/Encrusting, and
                                Architecture.
 In the early game, you may need to run "`prioritize` ConstructBuilding" to get your